-Services that are covered for you What you must pay when you get these services If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. preventive obesity screening and therapy.
-Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copayment for Medicare- covered opioid treatment program services.†† Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: □X-rays \$0 copayment for each Medicare-covered standard X- ray service. ^{††}
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copayment for Medicare-covered opioid treatment program services. ^{††} \$0 copayment for Medicare-covered opioid treatment program services.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: ⊡X-rays \$0 copayment or 20% coinsurance for each Medicare-covered standard X-ray service. ^{††} You pay these amounts until you reach the out- of-pocket maximum.
+40% coinsurance for each Medicare-covered standard X-ray service.
+You pay these amounts until you reach the out- of-pocket maximum.

-Services that are covered for you What you must pay when you get these services □Radiation (radium and isotope) therapy including technician materials and supplies \$0 copayment for each Medicare-covered radiation therapy service. ^{††} □Surgical supplies, such as dressings □Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
-However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$0 copayment for each Medicare-covered medical supply. ^{††} □Laboratory tests \$0 copayment for Medicare- covered lab services. ^{††} □Blood - including storage and administration (this means processing and handling of blood).
-Coverage begins with the first pint of blood that you need. □In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: □ Physician/practitioner services, including doctor's office visits □ Outpatient surgery and other medical services provided at hospital outpatient facilities and \$0 copayment for Medicare- covered blood services. ^{††} following sections of this chart, depending on where you received infusion services: □ Physician/practitioner services, including doctor's office visits
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Radiation (radium and isotope) therapy including technician materials and supplies \$0 copayment or 20% coinsurance for each Medicare-covered radiation therapy service. ^{††} You pay these amounts until you reach the out- of-pocket maximum.
+40% coinsurance for each Medicare-covered radiation therapy service.
+You pay these amounts until you reach the out- of-pocket maximum.
+Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
+However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$0 copayment or 20% coinsurance for each Medicare-covered medical supply. ^{††} You pay these amounts until you reach the out- of-pocket maximum.
+40% coinsurance for each Medicare-covered medical supply.
+You pay these amounts until you reach the out- of-pocket maximum. □Laboratory tests \$0 copayment for Medicare-covered lab services. ^{††} \$0 copayment for Medicare-covered lab services.